 In 1993 Mr. Mcelroy left Bias to pursue his passion for trains.
 First he worked as an Assistant Train Director at Union Station, Washington, DC, and then on monitoring Track Geometry conditions on lines of the Southern Pacific Railroad.
 A couple years later, to be near his son when his mother moved to Richmond, VA, Bill also moved there.

 His move to Richmond ended his hiatus of jobs working with trains and he returned to the recording business.
 First he established a mastering studio in Richmond, and subsequently established the new recording and mastering studio Slipped DISC.
 It is located just north of Richmond in the town of Ashland, Virginia.
-Some years after that David requested Mr. McElroy to become the Sound Engineer and Associate Producer for Phase II of Hymns and Songs for Living to complete production of the quality album his mother had envisioned.
+Some years after that David requested Mr. McElroy to become the Sound Engineer and Associate Producer for Phase II of Hymns and Songs of My Mother to complete production of the quality album his mother had envisioned.